TuragaLab/DECODE/docs/source/tutorial.rst

 **[TBD PUT TABLE HERE]**

-Moreover, for this data *Mirroring must be turned off* in the Fitting notebook (see the details there).
+Moreover, for this data *Mirroring must be turned off* both in SMAP (Camera Parameters) as well as in the Fitting notebook (see the details there).